 - Building effective partnerships

-- Alongside the mentor program, awardees will also receive a full scholarship to attend the INHSU 2023 conference which will take place from 17-21 October 2023 in Geneva, Switzerland
+- Alongside the mentor program, awardees will also receive a full scholarship to attend the INHSU 2024 conference which will take place from 8-11 October 2024 in Athens, Greece

 Individuals are invited to put forward nominees for the Award via the online application system.
 Individuals can also self-nominate.
 The application includes:

 - Response to selection criteria